telerik/blazor-docs/knowledge-base/inputs-open-programmatically.md

 <!-- allow the script tag to be in the Razor file -->
 <script suppress-error="BL9992">//
-    // for DropDownList and MultiSelect this is enough to open their dropdowns after FocusAsync function openDropdown(id) {
+    // The DropDownList and MultiSelect can use a simpler approach to open their dropdowns.
+    // Call this openDropdown function after FocusAsync. function openDropdown(id) {
         var element = document.getElementById(id);
         if (element) {